spaceC00kie/task-tracker/README.md

 <video of main page tasks being double-clicked>

-Git clone, CD into directory, "npm i", "npm start", "npm run server"
+To use this code you'll need to Git clone, CD into directory, "npm i", "npm start", "npm run server"

-To use this code you'll want to install JSON server by typing "npm I json-server"

 Once you have a server running, you can add your own tasks.